Certainty Blog

 Step 2 – Preparing

-- Incident report logs that occurred after your last workplace safety inspection
+• Incident report logs and near-miss records from since your last workplace safety inspection

 Step 3 – Inspection & Documentation